bitburner-official/bitburner-src/doc/source/basicgameplay/terminal.rst

 or :code:`connect` to n00dles first and then use the the kill command.

 If you are killing the script using its filename and arguments, then each argument must be separated by a space.
-Remember that a running script is uniquely identified by both its name and the arguments that are used to start it.
+Remember that a running script is identified by both its name and the arguments that are used to start it.
 So, if a script was ran with the following arguments::